Skip to Content

 Domestic Violence Restraining Orders

-Restraining Orders
+Restraining Orders in Los Angeles

 Are you going through a divorce?
 Has your spouse or significant other abused you and or your minor children?
-If so, then you may seek for protection by filing for a domestic violence restraining order against the abuser.
-At the Law Offices of Kenneth U. Reyes, APC., we have competent attorneys who are ready to assist you with your restraining order, whether you are on the filing end of the receiving end.
+If so, then you may seek protection by filing for a domestic violence restraining order against the abuser.
+At the Law Offices of Kenneth U. Reyes, APC, we have competent attorneys who are ready to assist you with your restraining order, whether you are on the filing end or the receiving end.
 You can count on our legal team, which includes a Certified Family Law Specialist.

 Understanding Restraining Orders